Nicole Car is one of the most outstanding singers to emerge from Australia in recent years.

-In 2015, she made her debut at the Royal Opera House, Covent Garden – singing Tatyana in Eugene Onegin and Micaëla in Carmen.
-The following year she sang Fiordiligi in Così fan tutte and the title role in Luisa Miller for Opera Australia (winning her first Helpmann Award for the latter) and Fiordiligi for Deutsche Oper Berlin.
+In 2015, she made her début at the Royal Opera House, Covent Garden singing Tatyana in Eugene Onegin and Micaëla in Carmen.
+Since this time, she has sung Fiordiligi in Così fan tutte for Deutsche Oper Berlin, Semperoper Dresden and Opera Australia, Mimì for Covent Garden, Tatyana for the Paris Opera and the title roles in Thaïs and Luisa Miller for Opera Australia (winning her first Helpmann Award for the latter).

-After completing her Bachelor of Music at the Victorian College of the Arts, Nicole won the 2007 Herald-Sun Aria; she was the 2012 winner of the ASC Opera Awards and the 2013 winner of the Neue Stimmen competition in Germany.
+After completing her Bachelor of Music at the Victorian College of the Arts, Nicole won the 2007 Herald-Sun Aria.
+She was the 2012 winner of the ASC Opera Awards and the 2013 winner of the Neue Stimmen competition in Germany.
 Her major role debut occurred in 2009 performing Donna Anna in Victorian Opera's Don Giovanni.

-Concert engagements have included Brahms’ Deutsches Requiem for the Queensland and Tasmanian Symphony Orchestras; Das Klagende Lied for the QSO; The Last Night of the Proms for the TSO; Mozart’s Requiem for the Auckland Philharmonia; St John’s Passion for Sydney Philharmonia and a major programme of Strauss and Mozart with the Melbourne Symphony.
+Concert engagements include Brahms’ Deutsches Requiem for the Queensland and Tasmanian Symphony Orchestras; Das Klagende Lied for the QSO; The Last Night of the Proms for the TSO; Mozart’s Requiem for the Auckland Philharmonia; St John’s Passion for Sydney Philharmonia and a major programme of Strauss and Mozart with the Melbourne Symphony.

-In 2014, she made her American debut as The Countess for Dallas Opera and her European début the following year as Tatyana for Deutsche Oper Berlin.
+In 2014, she made her American debut as The Countess for Dallas Opera and her European debut the following year as Tatyana for Deutsche Oper Berlin.